Diana, Princess of Wales Memorial Fountain

 The Diana, Princess of Wales Memorial Fountain is a memorial in London dedicated to Diana, Princess of Wales, who died in a car crash in 1997.
 It was designed to express Diana's spirit and love of children.

 The fountain is located in the southwest corner of Hyde Park, just south of the Serpentine lake and east of the Serpentine Gallery.
 Its cornerstone was laid in September 2003 and it was officially opened on 6 July 2004 by Queen Elizabeth II.
 Also present were Diana's younger brother Charles Spencer, her ex-husband Prince Charles (the future Charles III), her sons Prince William and Prince Harry, her ex–father-in-law Prince Philip and her two sisters Lady Jane Fellowes and Lady Sarah McCorquodale.
 The opening ceremony brought the Windsors and the Spencers together for the first time in seven years.

 Design

 Work on the project began in 2001.
 The fountain was designed by Gustafson Porter, and cost £3.6 million.
 Kathryn Gustafson, an American landscape artist, said that she had wanted the fountain to be accessible and to reflect Diana's "inclusive" personality.
 Gustafson said: "Above all I hope that it provides a fitting memorial for the princess and does credit to the amazing person that she was."

+The mechanical and electrical design was completed by Ocmis Ltd, a fountain specialist based in Somerset, UK.
+Their role was to work alongside Gustafson Porter to design the necessary pumping equipment to achieve the desired water effects, this included the construction of scale mock-ups within their Somerset headquarters.